cyb3rcacs/MS-Exchange-IOCs/README.md

-# MS-Exchange-IOCs target Department of Justice
+# MS-Exchange-IOCs target Department of Justice and froth.ly

 Summary
 Note: This Alert was updated April 19, 2021, to provide further guidance.